Dementia

 Dementia is typically an illness that affects older adults, but it is not a normal part of aging.

-The most common type of dementia is Alzheimer’s Disease.
+The most common type of dementia is Alzheimer’s disease.
 Another common type is vascular dementia, which is a result of brain damage from strokes and other causes.
 Other types include Lewy body dementia, Huntington’s disease and Creutzfeldt-Jakob disease.

 Symptoms